TheIoTLearningInitiative/MicrosoftInternetOfThings/documentation/MicrosoftCortana.md

 > Industry solutions and insights.
 Deliver a unique, personalized experience to customers.
 Forecast demand to optimize availability.
 Act quickly on emerging trends, streamline processes, and avoid costly downtime.
 With Cortana Intelligence Suite, you can capture and analyze your untapped data for operational analytics that meet the demands of your business and rapidly realize new value—from retail to hospitality, financial services to healthcare, and a world of industries beyond.
 [Industry solutions and insights](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/industry-solutions.aspx)

-> Select a country/region to view available Cortana Intelligence Partners [Engage with a partner](http://cortanaintelligencepartners.azurewebsites.net/)
+> Select a country/region to view available Cortana Intelligence Partners.
+[Engage with a partner](http://cortanaintelligencepartners.azurewebsites.net/)
 - [Cortana Intelligence Gallery](http://gallery.cortanaintelligence.com/?r=legacy)